Emily Southam

 Cadet - Emily Southam

-In what now seems like a whole other life, I used to work in the broadcast television industry.
-For nearly twenty years, most of which was spent at a major commercial network, I had an amazing career flying around the country and sometimes the world, producing news broadcasts, election coverages and sporting events such as Olympic, Paralympic and Commonwealth Games, tennis, golf, football (all types) and cricket.
-However, after I had my daughter Molly, I stepped back from fulltime work.
-I had been experiencing some disillusionment with the industry I had worked in since I was a teenager and felt I needed a change that aligned more with my core values.
-Although I'd had a wonderful career and was well‑regarded and highly experienced within the industry, I was concerned that my skills were not transferable to another industry.
-I also had no other qualifications - I actually had never even graduated from high school, let alone university.
+My path to working in Treasury has not been typical.
+For nearly twenty years, I worked in the broadcast television industry out of Sydney.
+I had an amazing career flying around the country and sometimes the world, producing news broadcasts, election coverages and sporting events.
+However, after I had my daughter Molly in 2013, I stepped back from fulltime work in the television industry and started looking for a career that aligned more with my core values.
+Initially, I was concerned that my skills were not transferable, and I had no other qualifications.
 I felt like my options for a career change were limited.

 Back Home